Showing top 0 results 0 results found

 - connect customers to human agents.

-Ecommerce chatbots can assist customers immediately and automatically, allowing your support team to focus on more complex queries that need a human touch.
+Ecommerce chatbots assist customers immediately and automatically, allowing your support team to focus on more complex queries that need a human touch.

 Picture this: you bought a pair of jeans from an online clothing store but you want to return them.
 You're not sure how to start the return process, so you open the site's chat widget to get help.